-NEUROTECHNOLOGYTM: REDUCE YOUR RISK OF DEVELOPING DEMENTIA Improvements in Cognitive Function: In a recent study, Dr. Jamie Desjardins, PhD (University of Texas at El Paso) demonstrated that today's current hearing loss treatment options can improve brain function in people with hearing loss.
+HEARING TREATMENT TECHNOLOGY: REDUCE YOUR RISK OF DEVELOPING DEMENTIA Improvements in Cognitive Function: In a recent study, Dr. Jamie Desjardins, PhD (University of Texas at El Paso) demonstrated that today's current hearing loss treatment options can improve brain function in people with hearing loss.
 It is known that hearing loss, if left untreated, can lead to emotional and social consequences, reduced job performance and diminished quality of life.
-Recently, research has shown that untreated hearing loss can also can interfere with cognitive abilities because so much mental effort is diverted toward understanding speech.
-The research was aimed at measuring core cognitive functions that were beginning hearing loss treatment with NeuroTechnologyTM.
-After only two weeks of hearing loss treatment, cognitive testing revealed a significant increase in percent scores for recalling words in working memory and selective attention tests, and the processing speed at which participants selected the correct response was faster.
+Recently, research has shown that untreated hearing loss can interfere with cognitive abilities because so much mental effort is diverted toward understanding speech.
+The research was aimed at measuring core cognitive functions in patients who were beginning treatment for hearing loss with hearing devices.
+After only two weeks of hearing loss treatment, cognitive testing revealed a significant increase in scores for working memory and selective attention tests, as well as faster processing speed.
 By the end of the study, participants had exhibited significant improvement in their cognitive function.
-Since 2011, multiple long-term studies have provided strong evidence that treating hearing loss may eliminate the risk of developing Dementia.
+Since 2011, multiple long-term studies have provided strong evidence that treating hearing loss may reduce the risk of developing Dementia.
 Dr. Lalwani at Columbia University noted that treating hearing loss "may offer a simple, yet important, way to prevent or slow the development of dementia by keeping adults with hearing loss engaged in conversation and communication."

 BAY RIDGE 8502 4th Ave., Brooklyn, NY 11209

 SHEEPSHEAD BAY 1400 Avenue Z, Suite 203, Brooklyn, NY 11235

 BROOKLYN HEIGHTS 142 Joralemon St., Suite 810, Brooklyn, NY 11201

 Savings That Make You

-WHAT!?
+SAY WHAT!?